alphagov/govuk-developer-docs/source/manual/alerts/high-nginx-5xx-rate.html.md

-The alert should link to a graphite graph - often certain applications such as Whitehall can have spikes - if you can determine this is a spike it is best to acknowledge the alert and let a team that is working on the app know (or alert Platform Reliability).
+The alert should link to a graphite graph - often certain applications such as Whitehall can have spikes - if you can determine this is a spike it is best to acknowledge the alert and let a team that is working on the app know (or alert Platform Security and Reliability).

 ## Multiple applications reporting errors